ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-It does the same as the script in Listing 3-23.
+It does the same as our previous script for processing an unquoted string.
 The only difference is dropping the "in $@" part in the `for` condition.
 It did not change the loop behavior.

 Let's make the task a bit more complicated.
 Suppose the script receives a list of paths in input parameters.
 They are separated by commas.
 The paths may contain spaces.
 Then you should redefine the `IFS` variable to process such input correctly.